kyledshapka/MagneTec/README.md

 We are going to do a web-based game-esque thing.
 Specifically, we are going to emulate a fridge door.
 With poetry magnets on it.
 In a web browser.
 Over the Internet.
 Anyone can play.

 # Objective:
-The idea, is to make a 2000x2000 or so pixel canvas in the browser, and on that canvas, create little draggable boxes with words in them (magnets).
-The text for the words and their (x,y) locations will come from a webserver, encoded in JSON format (spec to follow).
-When a magnet is dragged to a new location on the canvas in a client’s web browser, it’s new location is sent to the server.
-Clients can poll the server to get the list of words and their locations, and update with new locations as sent to the server by other clients.
+* The idea, is to make a 2000x2000 or so pixel canvas in the browser, and on that canvas,
+* Create little draggable boxes with words in them (magnets).
+* The text for the words and their (x,y) locations will come from a webserver, encoded in JSON format (spec to follow).
+* When a magnet is dragged to a new location on the canvas in a client’s web browser, it’s new location is sent to the server.
+* Clients can poll the server to get the list of words and their locations, and
+* Update with new locations as sent to the server by other clients.
 It ends up being a multi-user interactive fridge door with poetry magnets on it, over the web.

 # Implementation:
 ## Server-side: